NuevoFoundation/workshops/content/english/sql_workshop/activity3/_index.md

 ![count](assets/count.png)

+### Question: Using `COUNT()`, what command will display the number of cities on the Planet of Fun?

-{{%notice note%}}
+{{%notice tip%}}
-If you want to count the number of rows of a specific column, use the column name instead of the asterix inside the parenthesis.
+Press the Enter button on the terminal to check if you have the correct command.
+Use the Reset button to start over.

+* Hint 1: The Galactic Federation gave you the name of this database at the beginning of this activity
+* Hint 2: You can use either the asterisk (*) or a column name
 {{%/notice%}}

 ### Question: Using `COUNT()`, what command will display the number of cities on the Planet of Fun?